bathtub/heartbreaking/heartbreaking.md

 I've yet to actually try it myself.
 Not sure about speed.
 But, public domain!

 ### GnuTLS
-If your project is GPL, of course.
-Also, in case you didn't see the memo: GMP (starting with version 6.0.0) now once again allows GPL **2** licensing, and no longer forces LGPL3.
+If your project allows for LGPL3 or GPL2.
+GMP (starting with version 6.0.0) now once again allows GPL **2** licensing, and no longer forces LGPL3.

+### Other (full) GPL2 libraries
+- CyaSSL
+- PolarSSL

 ---